DineshParmar07/Tickets-Booking-System/README.md

 # Tickets-Booking-System
+Author - Dinesh Parmar
-This is my first Java-Backend Project to learn about basics of Functional-requirements ,Low-Level Design and Gradle tool
+This is my first Java backend project to learn about the basics of functional requirements, low-level design, and the Gradle tool.